Trauma Releasing Exercises Certification Training | Module 1, June, 2019

 Is work stress affecting your effectiveness, relationships and health?
 Do you want to find more effective ways to support your health and help others manage chronic stress and traumatic experiences?

-Since stress and trauma reside in, and manifest through, the body's physiology, researchers like Bessel van der Kolk MD and Bruce Perry MD, recommend body-based interventions like yoga, mindful movement and other forms of body awareness to release stress, regulate the nervous system, and develop a sense of safety and control.
+Since stress and trauma reside in, and manifest through, the body's physiology, trauma researchers like Bessel van der Kolk MD and Bruce Perry MD, recommend body-based interventions like yoga, mindful movement and other forms of body awareness to release stress, regulate the nervous system, and develop a sense of safety and control.

 Contributing to exciting new field is Dr. David Berceli’s Trauma Releasing Exercises (TRE®).
 Developed from over 20 years of experience supporting victims of abuse, natural disaster and war, this revolutionary approach helps to release tension and the neurological imprint of trauma from the core of the body by evoking an innate, therapeutic response -- self-controlled muscular shaking.